 - Atrial fibrillation: broad complex tachycardias may occur, either as an atrioventricular re-entrant tachycardia or in association with atrial flutter or atrial fibrillation.

-A ventricular origin for a broad complex tachycardia is suggested if the patient is aged over 35 years and has a history of ischaemic heart disease or congestive cardiac failure.
+A ventricular origin for a broad complex tachycardia is suggested if the patient is aged over 35 years and has a history of coronary heart disease or congestive cardiac failure.

 - Depend on the haemodynamic consequences of the arrhythmia rather than the origin of the arrhythmia.